ahalas/Forecasting-seasonal-sales/README.md

 In this repository you will find one of my assignments for Managerial Economics unit (ECON20001).

-Import the provided spreasheet into R studio before running the script.

 The R script provided in the repository provides answers to the questions of the assignment.

 1. Plot sales for different time periods on the graph.